ismet55555/Logging-For-MATLAB/README.md

 ```
 **NOTE**: *The warning log message is in red color.
 The fatal log message is red color and bold*

----
 ## :thumbsup: Compatibility
 This logger was created and tested on MATLAB R2018b and tailored to GNU Octave 5.20 on a Windows 10 operating system.
-Although this logger was created within those software versions and operating system, it may work in other environments as well(I would love to hear about usage on earlier versions).
+Although this logger was created within those software versions and operating system, it may work in other environments as well *(I would love to hear about usage on earlier versions)*.

----
 ## :rocket: Installing and Setup
 1. Download/copy the [`logger.m`](logger.m) file into your working directory
     - You can use the "Clone or Download" button GitHub provides to download this entire repo
-    - You can right click on this link, [`logger.m`](logger.m), and "Save Link As ..."
+    - You can right click on this link, [`logger.m`](logger.m), and "**Save Link As ...**"
-    - You can even go [`logger.m`](logger.m), and copy all code into a new script called `logger.m`
+    - You can even go [`logger.m`](logger.m), and copy/paste all code into a new script called `logger.m`
 2. Create the logger object and store in any variable
     - `log = logger()`
 3. Use the assigned variable to use the logger